piątek, 24 października 2025

 Of a train? a pile of broken bikes

-Of cake? a funeral, or Finnegan's Wake
+Of a birthday cake? a funeral, or Finnegan's Wake

 What is the opposite of a fence? an open space